chop-cccr/RNA-CCCR-Pipeline/README.md

 - ✅ Containers (Docker/Singularity) or Conda env

 ## Steps to make sure it runs smoothly
-1. Make sure you have loaded singulariy.
+1. Make sure you have loaded singularty.
 You can load singularity on HPC using: module load singularity
 2. Make sure you have installed nextflow.
 You can follow instructions on the nextflow webpage:https://www.nextflow.io/docs/latest/install.html
 3. Add the path where nextflow is to your bash (Follow instructions in Step 2).